SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Preliminaries

+where \yuhta{$p\in[1,\infty)$ and} $\Pi(\mu,\nu)$ is the set of all coupling measures whose marginal distributions are $\mu$ and $\nu$.
 The idea of Wasserstein GAN is to learn a generator by minimizing the Wasserstein-1 distance between $\mu_0$ and $\mu_\theta$.
-For this goal, one can adopt the Kantorovich–-Rubinstein (KR) duality representation to rewrite Eq.~\beqref{eq:def_wasserstein_distance} and obtain the following optimization problem:
+For this goal, one could adopt the Kantorovich–-Rubinstein (KR) duality representation to rewrite Eq.~\beqref{eq:def_wasserstein_distance} and obtain the following optimization problem: